martina01natali/Python_Workshops/Workshop_geo/00_Installation_instructions.md

 ./setup_conda_geoenv.sh
 ```

-3. At the end of the process, on the terminal, activate your environment:
+3. At the end of the process, on the terminal, activate your environment: to do that, change to your `conda` local folder, which has appeared in the working directory, and run:
 ```
-conda activate geoenv
+source geoenv
 ```
+You will always have to do that every time you want to activate the environment.

 Now (geoenv) should appear at the beginning of the line.

 4. Now run jupyter lab: